slr71/notes/dnd/mad-mage.md

 containing 37 gold, 10 silver, 7 copper, and a tiger eye gemstone worth 10 gold.
 We explore the last unexplored hallway off of the room containing all of the statues.
 There's a closet behind a locked door on the west side of the hallway.
 We open the door, and find an abberant cultist.
 We defeat the cultist.

+## 2025-09-20

+We continue exploring, and we return to the hallway with all of the statues.
+We enter to find a hallway ending in a room wiht a domed ceiling.
+We hear a sizzling coming from the dome.
+Threre's a statue of a four-armeed fish monster stainding in the southeast corner.
+The monster is clutching a one-foot cubic stone box with a lid and a keyhole.
+Hallow tries to pick the lock and acid instantly drops from the ceiling, damaging all of us.
+The box is lined with lead, and contains the dried withered heart of a Tiefling wizard.
+I cast detect magic, and there's an aura of necromancy magic surrounding the heart.
+We exit the room and wait for the room to drain.
+Hallow uses the wand of secrets, which instantly ponts to the northeast corner of the room.
+We open the door to find a ten-by-ten room containing a stand we a key.
+We do a collective facepalm and take the key.

+We go back to the hallway containing the statue gallery and open a door leading to the south.
+We find another hallway, which ends in a thirty by fouty room with a trap door at the entrance.
+Aargh triggers the trap and falls ten feet into a pit.
+He falls and takes some damage.
+Aargh searches the pit, but doesn't find anything valuable.
+He climbs out of the north side of the pit and appraches a chest along the north wall.
+It's not locked, so we open it.
+It contains 4200 gold, a great axe, two javelins, some hide armor, and a chain shirt.
+Aargh takes the javelins.
+There's a doorway at the south end of the room leading to an empty ten by ten room.

+We return to the statue gallery and find double doors at the east end of the hallway.
+We check for traps at the end of the hallway.
+We check the doors for traps and find none.
+Aargh touches the door, and a rune starts to glow.
+Aargh gains one bane that prevents him from gaining advantage on attack rolls, ability checks, or saving throws.
+He also gains a boon that allows him to reduce the damage that he takes from one source by ten d6.
+The room is Lammath, the elder rune of security.

+The doors open to a large room and we hear growling, we enter the room to find three manticores.
+We leave the room the way we came and prepare actions in case they come through the doors.
+We hear one of the manticores attack the door.
+Dibble, Hallow and Dayasa enter the room with the treasure while Aargh distracts the manticores.
+We use an illusion spell to disguise the door and wait for Aargh to return.
+Aargh gets back to where we're hiding, and we move into the treasure room, hoping to lure one of the manticores into the pit.